How to Install Sysdig on Debian 12/11/10

 sudo apt update

-Now that you have added the Sysdig repository to your system and updated the package list, you can proceed with the installation of Sysdig.
+Now that you have added the Sysdig repository to your system and updated the package list, you can install Sysdig.
 To do so, run the following command in your terminal:

 sudo apt install linux-headers-$(uname -r) sysdig -y

-This command installs the appropriate Linux headers for your kernel version and the Sysdig package itself.
-The installation process should be relatively quick and should not take longer than a few minutes at most.
+This command installs the appropriate Linux headers for your kernel version and the Sysdig package.
+The installation process should be relatively quick, taking at least a few minutes.

 After completing the installation, verifying that Sysdig has been installed correctly on your Debian system is essential.
 To check the version and build of Sysdig, run the following command in your terminal: